 To his supporters, Julian Assange is a valiant campaigner for truth.
 To his critics, he is a publicity-seeker who has endangered lives by putting a mass of sensitive information into the public domain.

-Mr Assange is described by those who have worked with him as intense, driven and highly intelligent - with an exceptional ability to crack computer codes.
+Assange is described by those who have worked with him as intense, driven and highly intelligent with an exceptional ability to crack computer codes.

-But, later that year, he was detained in the UK after Sweden issued an international arrest warrant over allegations of sexual assault.
+But, later that year, he was detained in the UK - and later bailed - after Sweden issued an international arrest warrant over allegations of sexual assault.